github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-2-preparing-to-enable-at-scale.md

 You can programmatically gather information about the different programming languages used in your repositories and use that data to enable {% data variables.product.prodname_code_scanning %} on all repositories that use the same language, using {% data variables.product.product_name %}'s GraphQL API.

-{% note %}
+> [!NOTE]

-**Note:** To gather this data without manually running the GraphQL queries described in this article, you can use our publicly available tool.
+> To gather this data without manually running the GraphQL queries described in this article, you can use our publicly available tool.
 For more information, see the "[ghas-enablement tool](https://github.com/NickLiffen/ghas-enablement)" repository.

-{% endnote %}

 If you want to gather information from repositories belonging to multiple organizations in your enterprise, you can use the query below to obtain the names of your organizations and then feed those into repository query.
 Replace OCTO-ENTERPRISE with your enterprise name.